kubernetes-sigs/gateway-api/site-src/index.md

   to serve multiple tenants.
 He is not beholden to any single tenant; rather, he worries about all of them collectively.

-- **Charlie** (they/them) is a _cluster operator_.
+- **Chihiro** (they/them) is a _cluster operator_.
 Their role is to manage a
   single cluster, ensuring that it meets the needs of its several users.
-  Again, Charlie is beholden to no single user of their cluster; they need to make sure that the cluster serves all of them as needed.
+  Again, Chihiro is beholden to no single user of their cluster; they need to make sure that the cluster serves all of them as needed.

 - **Ana** (she/her) is an _application developer_.
 Ana is in a unique position